neicnordic/neic.no/_activities/tryggve2.md

     minutes: https://wiki.neic.no/int/Category:Tryggve_management_meetings
     frequency: Weekly
 ---
-Tryggve2 is a continuation of the [Tryggve](../tryggve/) project planned to enter execution phase on 2017-10-21.
+Tryggve2 is a continuation of the [Tryggve](../tryggve/) project which entered execution phase on 2017-10-21.